Russia launches criminal case over gay adoption | DW | 18.07.2019

 Traditional family politics

 Family politics in Russia are conservative, with an increasing importance given to "traditional family values" — such as hetereosexual relationships and procreation — in part to counteract demographic trends including an aging population.
-This week, Valentina Matvienko, the speaker of Russian parliament's upper house , said that single-sex couples adopting children would "simply lead to the extinction of humanity" and would erode fundamental social ideas.
+This week, Valentina Matvienko, the speaker of Russia's upper house of parliament, said that single-sex couples adopting children would "simply lead to the extinction of humanity" and would erode fundamental social ideas.

 However, in the recent high-profile case of the adoptive fathers, Irina Kirkova, the executive secretary of the Presidential Council for Civil Society and Human Rights, surprisingly expressed her support for the gay couple.